 The CWDT work alongside the wider social care service and provide support where a child or young person is considered to have a disability.
 They also support parents and carers through the carer support pathway and offer bookable advice sessions to parents and carers.

 If you are a carer, you can request carers support through the parent carer support pathway.

-- More information on child social care assessments
+- More information on children and family social care assessments

 - Find information on the Parent Carer Support Pathway

 What help is available after a children and family social care assessment?